CBIIT/NCI-DOE-Collab-Pilot1-Unified-Drug-Response-Predictor/Pilot1/Uno/README.md

 uno_baseline_keras2.py --config_file uno_by_drug_example.txt
 ```

-### Inference:
+### Inference
-To test the trained model in inference, the script [uno_infer2.py](uno_infer2.py) does the following:
+To test the trained model in inference, execute the script [uno_infer2.py](uno_infer2.py).
+This script does the following:
-* Downloads the trained model
+* Downloads the trained model.
-* Downloads the processed test dataset with the corresponding labels
+* Downloads the processed test dataset with the corresponding labels.
-* Performs inference on the test dataset
+* Performs inference on the test dataset.
-* Reports the accuracy of the model on the test dataset
+* Reports the accuracy of the model on the test dataset.

 ```
 python uno_infer2.py --train_sources CTRP GDSC NCI60 SCL SCLC ALMANAC  --use_landmark_genes True --preprocess_rnaseq source_scale --no_feature_source True --no_response_source True --test_sources gCSI